Laurence Maroney: 2007–2009

 Maroney, who became the Patriots' starting running back following the release of Dillon in the offseason, missed three games in October with a groin injury, and rushed for 835 yards in the Patriots' undefeated 2007 regular season.
 In the playoffs, Maroney became a bigger factor for the Patriots, compiling 244 rushing yards and two touchdowns in two games before playing in Super Bowl XLII.
 In that game, Maroney had 14 carries for 36 yards with a one-yard touchdown in a loss against the New York Giants.

 On October 20, 2008, Maroney's season ended when he was placed on injured reserve due to a shoulder injury, later disclosed by Maroney to be a broken bone suffered in a game against the New York Jets on September 14.
 He would miss two of the Patriots' next three games and finished the season with 93 rushing yards.

 Maroney played in 15 games in 2009, starting five.
 He finished the season with 757 rushing yards and nine touchdowns and averaged 3.9 yards per carry.

 Denver Broncos

 After he was inactive for the Patriots' 2010 season opener against the Cincinnati Bengals, Maroney was traded to the Denver Broncos on September 14, 2010.
 The Patriots received a 2011 fourth-round selection in return, while the Broncos received a 2011 sixth-round pick from the Patriots.
 On January 18, 2011, Maroney was arrested on weapons charges in St. Louis, however, he was released without charge, as he had a permit to carry a concealed weapon.
 On April 3, 2011, Maroney was not re-signed by the Broncos.

+Post-football career

+After his NFL stint ended in 2010, Laurence Maroney faced significant struggles, including financial hardship and a 2011 arrest on weapons and drug charges (from which he was later acquitted).
+He has since rebuilt his life, founding the LM39 Foundation to support mental health and financial literacy for athletes.

+Personal life

+Maroney and his fiancée, Briante Wells, have three children.